PHP X-Ray is now available

-With PHP X-Ray you can gather and visualize information about slow URLs, slow Plugins, slow Database queries, slow functions and slow external calls of your website.
+With PHP X-Ray, you can gather and visualize information about slow URLs, slow Plugins, slow Database queries, slow functions, and slow external calls to your website.

-Get detailed information on performance bottlenecks in websites that use WordPress, Joomla, or Drupal.
-You are no longer forced to diagnose such problems by hand.
+Get detailed information on performance bottlenecks in WordPress, Joomla, or Drupal websites.
+You can diagnose such problems in an automated way.

 How to use PHP X-Ray